ddfadela/digital-menu-frontend/README.md

 ### 6. Feedback System

-- Customers can review their past orders whe he see his orders that is accepted
+- Customers can leave comment and rate (vote) the dishe from their past orders once the orders have been accepted.